JeffreyYeet1/clashofplans/README.md

-can you write a readme file basically summarizing this

 ## Clash of Plans
 Clash of Plans was inspired by the realization that while many task management and calendar applications exist, few effectively integrate these two essential productivity tools into a seamless experience.
 The name "Clash of Plans" playfully reflects the struggle of juggling competing priorities and time commitments while striving for productivity and efficiency.